2019 New York Giants season: Week 14: at Philadelphia Eagles

 Week 14 featured Eli Manning taking over for an injured Daniel Jones against the injury-ravaged Philadelphia Eagles.
 Following a scoreless first quarter, Manning delivered a 35-yard touchdown pass to Darius Slayton on the first play of the second to put New York up 7–0.
 After the teams traded field goals, Manning would throw another touchdown pass to Slayton, this time from 55 yards, to build the Giants' lead to 17–3 before halftime.
 However, the offense would fall silent in the second half, going three-and-out on four of six possessions and putting up just 30 yards of total offense.
 The Eagles would take advantage and score 14 unanswered points over the final two-quarters to force overtime.
 After the Eagles won the overtime coin toss, the Giants defense failed to slow Philadelphia down, and the Eagles prevailed on Carson Wentz's second touchdown pass of the night to Zach Ertz.
 With this loss, the Giants dropped to 2–11 on the year, and matched a franchise-worst nine-game losing streak set in 1976.
 Furthermore, the loss marked the first time that the Giants trailed the Eagles in their all-time series.
-It also marked the first time since 2006 a Eagles-Giants game went to overtime.
+It also marked the first time since 2006 an Eagles-Giants game went to overtime.

 Week 15: vs. Miami Dolphins

 With the win, the Giants snapped their nine-game losing streak and improved to 3–11 in Eli Manning's final NFL game.
 He threw his final touchdown to rookie Darius Slayton and his final pass, a completion to Sterling Shepard.
 He was removed from the game by backup Alex Tanney to a standing ovation from the fans and family in attendance.
-Manning would later announce his retirement on January 22, 2020 and had his number retired by the Giants in 2021.
+Manning would later announce his retirement on January 22, 2020, and had his number retired by the Giants in 2021.

 Manning finished his professional football career, all 16 years with the Giants, with a 117–117 record as a starter and 8–4 in playoff games.
 His 4,895/8,119 with 57,023 passing yards, 366 touchdowns and 244 interceptions are all franchise records.
 He also retired 7th in NFL history in passing yards and touchdown passes.